 Note: The links you find on this page are paid links, Amazon Associates.
 That means I make a small commission when you click and shop.
 Your cost is always the same and I only link to products or ingredients that I use and totally love.

-Chicken breasts, about 3 pounds or, shredded meat from one rotisserie chicken
+- Chicken breasts, about 3 pounds or shredded rotisserie chicken

 Steam Before Serving

 Probably the most important step in making the perfect pot of jambalaya, is allowing time for the ingredients to steam.